 Length: 10 pages

-This bill was introduced on June 7, 2012, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 7, 2012, in a previous session of Congress, but it did not receive a vote.

 Oct 14, 2011